rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default UserStore;
 {{< /highlight >}}

 Finally, combine both stores in a root store.
+This can be used to make the stores communicate to each other, but also to provide a way to import only one store (root store) to have access to all of its combined stores later on.

 In *src/stores/index.js* file: